 Quality, not a quota, is the strategy you need to adopt to reduce comebacks.
 Quality control checklists at the end of the repair can only do so much, you should always be looking to improve your processes.
 A good quality control (QC) process is important to tighten up the overall operation.
 Sometimes you must ‘slow down’ in order to ‘speed up’.
 You need the ability to throw down the STOP card.
 Spend a lot of time on internal procedures and processes so repair QC is nearly perfect every time.
 Follow your repair procedures 100% of the time, no exceptions!

 - Track Every Comeback.

 Comeback prevention and management starts at the top.
 Your quality will be determined by how well you lead others.
 Remember success comes from managing the details and leading people.
-When meeting with your team, include a low comeback rate on your praise list.
+When meeting with your team, include a low comeback rate on your praise list and as part of a bonus.
 Bring acclaim to the behaviors you are looking to see in your team.

 “Perfection is not attainable, but if you chase perfection we can catch excellence.”
 Vince Lombardi